EliasSykora/www.modelica.org/content/events/modelica2027/index.md

 - Modelica in other application areas (mathematical programming, databases etc.)
 - Modelica for teaching and education

- Please see the  [Authors' Guide](#authors-guide) for further information.
-Authors of papers that are not selected for presentation in the main conference sessions will have the opportunity to present their work as posters.

 If you plan to submit directly for a poster, then submit a (short) paper with a corresponding remark.

 The conference proceedings will be published by the Modelica Association on its website.